snufkinwa/datastructure-viz/README.md

 ### Sushi Game (Arrays)

 This visualization uses a sushi conveyor belt analogy to demonstrate array operations.
-Users can add, remove, and manipulate elements in a way that visually represents how arrays function, including indexing and shifting elements.
+Users can add, remove, and manipulate elements in a way that visually represents how arrays function, including indexing elements.

 ### Matrix (Hash Tables)